 Getting a small business off the ground is no small feat.
-As you continue to grow and reach new goals or greater revenue levels, you’ll likely require funding to improve working capital and build your business even further.
+As you continue to grow and reach new goals or greater revenue levels, you'll likely require funding to improve working capital and further build your business.

 What Is a Business Line of Credit?

 Now, you might already be familiar with lines of credit.
-However, if not, don’t worry; we offer a thorough description of how it all works right here so you can make an informed decision about what’s best for your business needs.
-Now, let’s take a look at the ins and outs of a business line of credit, plus its benefits, below:
+However, if not, don't worry; we offer a thorough description of how it works right here so you can decide what's best for your business needs.
+Now, let's take a look at the ins and outs of a business line of credit, plus its benefits, below:

 How It Works

 Essentially, a business line of credit works like a regular credit card, with a few minor exceptions.
 So, you can draw on the allotted amount of money from your lenders up to a specific credit limit.
 A line of credit and a credit card are similar because a line of credit and a credit card are both revolving credit facilities that allow you to borrow at will up to a credit limit with payments based on your balance and interest charged.
 Both allow you to draw up and pay down on demand without penalty.

 But, the primary difference is how you are allowed to utilize the funds.
 Credit cards have many more limitations on how, where, and when they can be used compared to a credit line.
 For instance, certain payments are only possible using business credit lines and not a credit card, including: